george-hawkins/pololu-romi-jetbot/README.md

 I ordered all Adafruit parts from Mouser, except the header - where I just took an equivalent in-stock part from Mouser.

 <https://www.exp-tech.de/> looks like the best European source for Romi parts.
 But the [shipping costs](https://www.exp-tech.de/versandkosten-zahlungsarten) for Switzerland are EUR 29.75, not including UPS MwSt related fees.
 So it's cheaper just to order direct from Pololu (and ship with USPS).

+**Update:** when the Pololu order arrived [Die Post](https://www.post.ch/de/geschaeftlich/themen-a-z/preise-empfangen/preise-import/preise-importverzollung) charged an additional Fr.
+30.30:

+* Vezollung - Fr.
+16 + 3% of the package's value (not including the postage cost).
+* MwSt. - 7.7% of the package's value plus Vezollung.

+In both cases the package's value did _not_ include the postage cost.
+For packages coming from Germany, Austria, France and Italy the fixed fee is Fr.
+11.50, rather than Fr.
+16, but the rest is the same.

+So that's US$30.45 plus Fr.
+30.30 of duties on parts that cost just US$116.20.